BryanGK/twitter_api/README.md

 Bootstrap.
 From day one of this app I was learning how to create my own custom API and how to connect the back-end to the front-end client.
 I persevered and overcame the many challenges involved with this many moving parts.
 From the first time I received data from the Twitter API to when I deployed on Microsoft Azure I have been totally hooked on software development, especially in the back-end.
-This is only the beginning for me, I am excited to for what projects or additional technologies I may work in the future.
+This is only the beginning for me, I am excited for what projects or additional technologies I may work in the future.

 Specific things I used and learned while building this application: